ayushhendre/BDT-Labs/README.md

 # BDT-Labs

-This repository contains all the labs for Big data Technology.
+This repository contains all the labs for Big data Technology for sem 6.

 Lab 1 - Map Reduce in Java